 Caledonia is a tiny village located in the state of Ohio.
 With a population of 557 people and just one neighborhood, Caledonia is the 656th largest community in Ohio.
 Caledonia has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Caledonia, you'll notice that it is more blue-collar than most other communities in America.
-47.94% of Caledonia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Caledonia is generally considered to be a blue-collar town.
+47.94% of the Caledonia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Caledonia is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Caledonia who work in office and administrative support (8.76%), maintenance occupations (7.22%), and sales jobs (5.15%).

-Caledonia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Caledonia does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Caledonia is quite a bit lower than the national average among all cities of 21.84%: just 10.81% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Caledonia with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.81% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caledonia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Caledonia include German, English, Irish, French, and Ukrainian.